SShang7/bcubed/README.md

 ```
 ### Step 5

-Open the server by following the link provided in the console to where your machine is locally hosting the development server.
+Open the server by following the link provided in the console to where your machine is locally hosting the development server: [localhost](http://127.0.0.1:5000/)

 [Back To The Top](#bcubed)